Are You Entitled To Full Pay If Injured At Work?

 • Earn an income that is more than £123 per week

 For any additional questions about accident at work pay, get in touch with our advisors for free legal advice.
-You can also check your eligibility to work with an expert solicitor from our panel.
+You can also check your eligibility to work with an one of the expert personal injury solicitors from our panel.

 If I’m Injured At Work, Do I Need Evidence To Claim?